arirusso/twigs/README.md

 These functions can be assigned by the user to either or both channels on the module

+Here is a short video that gives an overview of the functionality and usage

 [![twigs alt firmware, demo video](http://img.youtube.com/vi/lWKPzUoxJjY/0.jpg?1)](http://www.youtube.com/watch?v=lWKPzUoxJjY)

 ## Usage